narration/narration/README.md

 ## License

-skeleton-php is an open-sourced software licensed under the [MIT license](LICENSE.md).
+Narration is an open-sourced software licensed under the [MIT license](LICENSE.md).